castbox/googletrends/README.md

 * `TrendsCategories() map[string]string` - available categories for `Realtime` trends.

 * `ExploreCategories(ctx context.Context) (*ExploreCatTree, error)` - tree of categories for explore and comparison.
 Called once, then returned from cache.
+(Deprecated)

 * `ExploreLocations(ctx context.Context) (*ExploreLocTree, error)` - tree of locations for explore and comparison.
 Called once, then returned from cache.
+(Deprecated)

 #### Parameters